 Home Protection Scheme (HPS) – What is this insurance?

-Client: Hey Eileen, I just collected the keys to my new home!
+Client: Hey Alan, I just collected the keys to my new home!
 Anyway I signed up for this insurance called the Home Protection Scheme.
 Is it a fire insurance for my house?

 Me: No. HPS has nothing to do with fire insurance.
 It is a mortgage insurance.